Viability of Boosted Light Dark Matter in a Two-Component Scenario: Introduction

-{ A light dark matter can only make a massive nuclei recoil if it is boosted to relativistic velocities.
-Examples of boosted DM are Cosmic Rays \cite{Bringmann:2018cvk,Das:2021lcr,Xia:2022tid}, Diffuse Supernova Neutrino Back- ground (DSNB) \cite{Arguelles:2017atb,Das:2021lcr} and blazers \cite{Bhowmick:2022zkj,Wang:2021jic,Granelli:2022ysi,Maity:2022exk}.
-In that case the light DM can deposit a recoil energy greater than the recoil threshold energy.
-This boost not only enhances it detectability in the DM direct detection experiments but also have intricate connections with the relic density related phenomenology also.
-The detection of lower DM masses is possible only if the scattering cross section is large because the flux of the boosted Dark matter is much smaller than the CDM population in the galaxies.
-There had been many studies to address the Boosted Dark Matter (BDM) in the literature (Ref 8-20 of \cite{Bardhan:2022bdg} where boost is achieved via different mechanisms.
-One of the popular mechanism is when DM inside the galaxy collide with the high energy cosmic ray particles and gets a boost.
+{ A light dark matter can only make massive nuclei recoil if it is boosted to relativistic velocities.
+Examples of boosted DM are those that receive the boost from the cosmic rays \cite{Bringmann:2018cvk,Das:2021lcr,Xia:2022tid,Jho:2021rmn, Yin:2018yjn}, the diffuse supernova neutrino background (DSNB) \cite{Arguelles:2017atb,Das:2021lcr, DeRomeri:2023ytt}, non-galactic sources \cite{Herrera:2023fpq,Herrera:2021puj}, and blazers \cite{Bhowmick:2022zkj,Wang:2021jic,Granelli:2022ysi,Maity:2022exk}.
+In that case, the light DM can deposit a recoil energy greater than the recoil threshold energy.
+This boost not only enhances it detectability in the DM direct detection experiments but also has intricate connections with the relic density-related phenomenology also.
+The detection of lower DM masses is possible only if the scattering cross section is large because the flux of the boosted dark matter is much smaller than the CDM population in the galaxies.
+There have been many studies to address the Boosted Dark Matter (BDM) in the literature (Ref 8-20 of \cite{Bardhan:2022bdg}) where the boost is achieved through different mechanisms.
+One of the popular mechanisms is when DM inside the galaxy collides with the high-energy cosmic ray particles and gets a boost.